 There are also many opportunities for socializing with other residents, from wine tasting to live performances, day trips, outings, happy hours, trivia nights, gardening activities, game nights, book clubs, and several other social events.
 Also, Illinois is one of the most tax-friendly states for seniors, with the majority of your retirement income being tax-exempt.

-They have wellness checks every day, along with housekeeping and dining services.
+Residents have wellness checks every day and are taken care of by the facility's with housekeeping and dining services.
 The staff provides services for holistic enrichment, and their caregiver assistance is available 24/7.
 Activities include karaoke, arts and crafts, cooking, performances, exercise classes, and all types of religious services for members of different faiths.

-Atrium Village Independent Living is one of the more luxurious housing options, with prices beginning at $2,795—lower than the usual monthly average.
-Located amidst lots of greenery, this is a wonderful assisted living facility for individuals aged 62 and above.
+Atrium Village Independent Living is one of the more luxurious housing options, with prices beginning at $2,795 — lower than the usual monthly average.
 There are a number of different housing options depending on the level of care and independence that you need.

 Acclaim at Belmont Bay is a fantastic private housing community located in lush Northern Virginia.
 The pay for assisted living in this resort-like senior living facility begins at $2,770 a month.
-You get to wake up to views of nature, whether you choose a room with a balcony or its own patio.
 Seniors get to live independently and also enjoy amenities such as their spa, indoor pool, and patio.

 Most families cover assisted living costs using private funds.
 These consist of a combination of savings, Social Security benefits, pension payments, and retirement accounts.
 On that note, the possibility still exists for government programs to provide assistance in paying these expenses.